 In other words, if you walked up to a counter and asked someone to go into the back of the store to grab a package, TTFB would be how long they just stood there before running into the back of the store.

-If we were to compare 1&1 hosting vs. HostGator on performance alone – it would be no contest.
+If we were to compare 1&1 hosting vs. HostGator on performance alone – it would still be close.
 But performance and features don’t matter unless you can actually use them, which is why for all of my hosting reviews I like to look at usability as well.

 All hosting accounts have a “backend” setup where you go to manage your server account – sort of like how you use Windows 7 or OSX to manage your personal computer.

 HostGator uses cPanel, which is the standard across the industry.
 It’s cluttered and not pretty, but it is straightforward and fairly easy to find what you are looking for, especially since they put all the information on the main page.
 Additionally, since it’s mostly standard across a lot of hosting companies, it’s easy to find help and support around the internet for it.
 Here’s what it looks like.